ml-archive/blog/source/_posts/2018-03-19-GoogleCast.md

 Furthermore you will need to register your application to Google Cast SDK Developer Console at: https://cast.google.com/publish/#/signup

-You can download the demo project here: [Started Project](https://github.com/nodes-projects/cast-nodes-ios/tree/cast-demo-start)
+You can download the demo project here: [Starter Project](https://github.com/nodes-projects/cast-nodes-ios/tree/cast-demo-start)

 ### Part 1: Connecting to a Google Cast device